A staging SQL server is required in the following cases:

 For more information about requirements for a staging server, see Staging SQL Server Requirements

-- Connection to a staging server is not possible if a server belongs to an untrusted domain.
+- You cannot access a staging server that belongs to an untrusted domain.

 - If a staging SQL server belongs to a trusted domain, only the SQL server authentication method is possible.